 Email has a solid ROI

 The most recent data shows that the Return on Investment for email marketing is at least 122%.
 That’s higher than any other digital marketing channel available today.
 Email marketing can be a low-cost option that allows you to implement messaging tactics with minimal effort.
-It should definitely get a premium place in your marketing budget considerations.
+It should definitely get a premium place in your marketing spending and budget considerations.
 Or course, the better your email marketing strategy and offers, the more you’ll get back.